Alfresco/docs-alfresco/microsoft-outlook/latest/using/index.md

 **Note:** The standard **Send** button inside your email is not affected.

+**Note:** This functionality is only supported for Microsoft Exchange accounts.

 ## Archiving folders in Outlook

 You can create folders in the Alfresco Outlook Client and assign metadata to these folders, similar to when archiving emails.